Marcroth0/p1-secret-bar/README.md

 ## Organisation Stories

--   I want to be able to present the website in a "cool" way.
+-   I want to be able to present the website in a different way compared to other bars.
 -   I want simple navigation to the important parts of the page (the story)
 -   I want the story to be a big part of the reason people sign up.
 -